Brittany is a gaming addict! Her favourite genres are simulation games, crafting games, tycoons, RPG, city-builders, puzzles, and more!

 Make sure you're interested in a dateable NPC (sorry, no marrying Gale or Ack)—you can tell if you can date them by looking at the Social Tab and seeing if their relationship points are displayed by hearts.
 If their points are displayed by stars, they can't be dated.

 Increase your friendship with the above methods until you reach Friend status.
 After becoming friends, you can give them a Heart Knot (purchased at Alice's Flower Shop).
 Make sure you have a high friendship before doing so, or they can reject you!

 Once they accept, they'll become your boyfriend or girlfriend.
 Keep increasing the relationship by going on dates, interacting with them, giving gifts and chatting.
 In the meantime, upgrade your house to Level 2 or higher.

 Purchase a Wedding Ring from the Mysterious Man and propose to your partner once you're at Lover status or higher.
 If they say yes, you'll get married the very next day.
 You can purchase wedding clothes from The Church Store if you want, as well.

-Your spouse will then move in with you can help around the farm (collecting crafted items or tending to animals), give you gifts, spend time with you during the day (you can ask them to "follow" you), or even randomly ask you to go and do special things together (like go for a photo shoot or go fishing together).
+Your spouse will then move in with you and can help around the farm (collecting crafted items or tending to animals), give you gifts, spend time with you during the day (you can ask them to "follow" you) or even randomly ask you to go and do special things together (like go for a photoshoot or go fishing together).